kayliryan/everything-is-vine/journals/jennifer.md

 * Update
 While looking at the other pages of our React, I realize that the bootstrap.css file might be overriding some of the other pages, such as the contact page and wine details.
-I will discuss with the team on Monday as planned.
+I will wait to push to my branch and discuss this with the team on Monday, as planned.

 ## Thursday, September 8, 2022